 x.
 It should noted that where claims are received following a period of deferral OTO can not guarantee to review these within the normal 28 day review period for claims.

+Top of page

 Assessing

 xi.
 The normal time limit for raising assessments is 6 years after the end of the chargeable period.
 Where returns have been deferred by more than one year, the new legislation provides that assessments can be made up to 5 years after the earlier of the deferred delivery date and the date of delivery of the return.
 There is no need for a similar provision for loss determinations as these can be made at any time.